Ranulf de Blondeville, 6th Earl of Chester: Early career

-In 1188 or 1189, he was married to the Duchess Constance of Brittany, the widow of Henry II's son Geoffrey II, Duke of Brittany, and mother of Arthur of Brittany, with whom King John contested the succession to the crown of England.
-King Richard I of England, John's brother, had no known legitimate issue.
-The king had named Arthur of Brittany as his adopted son and heir to the crown of England.
-Henry did not envy the Duchess and wanted her married to a magnate whom he could trust.
-The marriage gave Ranulf control of the earldom of Richmond, but it wasn't a success, and they separated.
+In 1188 or 1189, Ranulf married Duchess Constance of Brittany, the widow of Henry II's son Duke Geoffrey II of Brittany.
+Henry had been engaged in a long-running struggle with the House of Pontièvre, and wanted the duchess married to a magnate under his control.
+The marriage gave Ranulf control of the earldom of Richmond, but it was not a success and the couple separated.

-In 1196, King Richard I nominated the nine-year-old Arthur as his heir, and summoned him and his mother, Duchess Constance, to Normandy.
+In 1196, King Richard I nominated the nine-year-old Arthur, son of Constance and Geoffrey, as his heir presumptive, and summoned him and his mother, Duchess Constance, to Normandy.
+This was, at least in part, a move to strengthen Richard's power over the Duchy of Brittany, which his father Henry had never fully achieved.
 Constance left Nantes and travelled towards Rouen.
-On the way, she was abducted by her estranged husband.
-Richard, furious, marched to Brittany at the head of an army, intent on rescuing his nephew.
-Arthur was secretly taken away by his tutor to the French court to be brought up with Louis, son of the French king Philip II.
-In 1199, Constance escaped from her husband and their marriage was dissolved on the grounds of desertion.
+Richard arranged for Ranulf to abduct Constance and Arthur en route.
+Richard then marched to Normandy at the head of an army to make a show of "rescuing" his nephew.
+However, Arthur had been secretly taken away by his tutor to the French court to be brought up with Louis, son of the French king Philip II.
+In 1198, after considerable political pressure from the Bretons, Richard released Constance from Ranulf's custody.
+Constance successfully petitioned for the dissolution of the marriage on the grounds of desertion.

 In 1200 Ranulf cemented his power in Normandy by marrying Clemence of Fougères; she was the daughter of William of Fougères, widow of Alan de Dinant, and sister of Geoffrey of Fougères.
 He had opposed John's attempted coup of 1193–4, and retained many contacts with partisans of his former stepson Arthur.
 He spent most of 1199–1204 in France and his continued loyalty was bought by John with further patronage.
 However, the King was suspicious of the Earl, perhaps with some reason.
 In the winter of 1204–5, Ranulph, suspected of dealings with the rebellious Welsh and of contemplating revolt himself, had extensive estates temporarily confiscated by the king.
 This episode apparently convinced Ranulph to show loyalty in future.
 Thereafter he was showered with royal favours.
 In return he fought John's Welsh wars 1209–12; helped secure the peace with the pope in 1213–14, and was with the king in Poitou in 1214.

 Loyal to the king in 1215–16, he was one of the few magnates to witness Magna Carta of 1215, which he would later adapt to appease his own barons in the form of the Magna Carta of Chester.
 He played a leading military role in the civil war by virtue of his extensive estates and numerous castles.
 Ranulf stood with William Marshal and the earls of Derby and Warwick with the king, whilst the other nobility of the land stood with the enemy or remained aloof from the conflict.